mhzaman-cs/GetStocks/README.md

 # GetStocks
-Offers visualization of stock data and stock predictions based off of Machine learning algorithms In Progress.
+Offers visualization of stock data and stock predictions based off of Machine learning algorithms.

+Currently In Progress.